10 Snakes Which Prey On Eggs

 Source: iNaturalist user evangrimes – CC BY 4.0

 This 40-60cm Floridian snake is particularly obsessed with turtle eggs.
-Scarlet snakes are non-venomous, but have brutally long front teeth.
-These go to the purpose of hacking through tough shells.
+Scarlet snakes reach a maximum of 82.3cm, and are completely non-venomous.
+They have brutally long front teeth, but rather than for attack, these are designed as a hacking tool to penetrate tough shells.

-A scarlet snake’s strategy is first to locate the turtle’s special burrow.
-Then they’ll slither into the dark chamber and wrap around the first egg they see.
+A scarlet snake’s first task to locate the turtle’s special egg-laying burrow.
+They then slither into the dark chamber (sometimes on a beach), and wrap around the first egg they see.
 With their coils tightly in place, the scarlet snake swings its head down to force its fangs deep into the shell.
-Without removing the fangs, the scarlet snake squeezes with its body, thus forcing the nutritious yolk and white into its open mouth.
+Without removing the fangs, the scarlet snake squeezes hard with its body, forcing the nutritious yolk and white into its open mouth.
 The loggerhead sea turtle is one species whose eggs they’re confirmed to hunt.

-Scarlet snakes also devour eggs with pleasure in captivity.
-Because of this diet, scarlet snakes have evolved far longer front teeth than some venomous snakes, including the pygmy rattlesnake.
+Scarlet snakes also devour eggs in captivity, taking great pleasure in their meal.
+Because of this diet, scarlet snakes have evolved longer front teeth than even some venomous snakes, including the pygmy rattlesnake.
 Fortunately, they never use these against people when picked up.
-Scarlet snakes are very shy, and mainly live in hardwood forests, beneath a mixture of rotting logs and leaves.
+Scarlet snakes are very shy, and mainly live in hardwood forests in the southeastern US, beneath a mixture of rotting logs and leaves.

 9 Eastern fox snake